-A quick Google search defines success as “a favourable or desirable outcome”, and happiness as “a state of well-being and contentment that is brought about by a pleasurable or satisfying experience”.
+A quick Google search defines success as “a favorable or desirable outcome”, and happiness as “a state of well-being and contentment that is brought about by a pleasurable or satisfying experience”.

 Looking at the definitions, we can conclude that success and happiness are closely linked to one other.
-When life rules in our favour, pleasurable feelings like happiness often follow.
+When life rules in our favor, pleasurable feelings like happiness often follow.

 This is just a blanket statement in an attempt to define a word, though.
 In truth, success and happiness mean different things to everybody.
 They are subjective.

 This is why not everyone feels happy after achieving success.
 In fact, there are people that have achieved success in every sense of the word but still find themselves to be unhappy.
 They still feel like something is missing in their lives.

 💡 By the way: Do you find it hard to be happy and in control of your life?
 It may not be your fault.
 To help you feel better, we’ve condensed the information of 100’s of articles into a 10-step mental health cheat sheet to help you be more in control. 👇

 Don’t Miss Out On Happiness

 Find happiness with this 10-step mental health cheat sheet.

 Examples of how success does not necessarily lead to happiness

 There are a lot of well-known, highly respected, and beloved people that, on the outside, seem to have it all.